jjqqkk/jjqqkk/README.md

 2. Unzip it to your **Desktop**, your will get the Chromium app

 3. Press **control** and click on the app icon, and open the app from the menu

+## How to upgrade Chromium?

+We will follow [Google's release schedule](https://chromiumdash.appspot.com/schedule) and post the binaries on the [releases](https://github.com/jjqqkk/chromium/releases) page.

+Users are free to download newer versions.
+There will be no conflict to having two Chromium on the same computer.

+## How to uninstall Chromium?

+Simply delete the folder on Windows, or the app on macOS.